gijsoman/ButtonSequencer/PartOne.md

    ![AddedA](/TutorialAssets/AddedA.PNG)

 4. For the rest of the buttons you can do the same thing with the rest of the cancel copies.
+See the results here:

+   ![AInput](/TutorialAssets/AInput.PNG) ![BInput](/TutorialAssets/BInput.PNG) ![XInput](/TutorialAssets/XInput.PNG) ![YInput](/TutorialAssets/YInput.PNG)

-Notice how I used 'joystick button 0' for the A button.
+5. Notice how I used 'joystick button 0' for the A button.
 This however only works for windows.
 To see what joystick buttons you need for the rest of your buttons and for your operating system please follow this link: https://wiki.unity3d.com/index.php/Xbox360Controller

-5. If you are on windows your inputs should look like this:

-   ![AInput](/TutorialAssets/AInput.PNG) ![BInput](/TutorialAssets/BInput.PNG) ![XInput](/TutorialAssets/XInput.PNG) ![YInput](/TutorialAssets/YInput.PNG)

 6. Now that we are all done with configuring the Input settings let's see how we can set up our first button sequence.